-Option Description Example INSTALLFOLDER This specifies the install directory.
+Option Description Example INSTALLFOLDER This option specifies the install directory.
 Program files will be written to this directory.
 Defaults are dependent on OS variables.
-INSTALLFOLDER="D:\Programs\Contra st" DATAFOLDER This specifies the data directory.
+INSTALLFOLDER="D:\Programs\Contra st" AGENT_EXPLORER_INSTALLFOLDER This option specifies the directory for Agent Explorer files.
+AGENT_EXPLORER_INSTALLFOLDER="C:\ Program Files\Contrast\agent- explorer" DATAFOLDER This option specifies the data directory.
 Logs and the contrast_security.yaml file will be written to this directory.
 Defaults are dependent on OS variables.
-DATAFOLDER ="D:\Data\Contrast" StartTray When set to 0, this suppresses the start of the tray application when agent installation is completed.
-This is recommended when installing the agent on Windows Server Core instances.
-The default is 1.
-StartTray=0 PathToYaml This specifies a custom YAML configuration file.
-The default is the contrast_security.yaml file located relative to the installer's location.
-PathToYaml=c:\contrast_security.y aml SERVICE_STARTUP_TYPE_MANUAL This must be provided when installing, upgrading and repairing the agent.
-If set to 1, this option sets the Contrast service startup type to Manual.
-The default is 0 (Automatic Delayed Start).
-SERVICE_STARTUP_TYPE_MANUAL=1 SUPPRESS_SERVICE_START This must be provided when installing, upgrading and repairing the agent.
-If set to 1, this option suppresses automatically starting the service.
-The default is 0.
-SUPPRESS_SERVICE_START=1 USE_VIRTUAL_SERVICE_ACCOUNT Run the agent service under a restricted virtual service account.
+DATAFOLDER ="D:\Data\Contrast" PathToYaml This option specifies a custom YAML configuration file.
+The default value is the contrast_security.yaml file located relative to the installer's location.
+PathToYaml=c:\contrast_security.y aml SERVICE_STARTUP_TYPE_MANUAL This option is required when you install, upgrade, and repair the agent.
+If you set the value to 1, this option sets the Contrast service startup type to Manual.
+The default value is 0 (Automatic Delayed Start).
+SERVICE_STARTUP_TYPE_MANUAL=1 SUPPRESS_SERVICE_START This option is required when you install, upgrade, and repair the agent.
+If you set the value to 1, this option automatically suppresses starting the service.
+The default value is 0.
+SUPPRESS_SERVICE_START=1 SUPPRESS_RESTARTING_IIS If you set the value of this option to 1, the installer does not restart IIS.
+The default value is 0.
+NOTE SUPPRESS_RESTARTING_IIS=0 Applications do not load the agent until IIS restarts.
+USE_VIRTUAL_SERVICE_ACCOUNT Run the agent service under a restricted virtual service account.
 Configures the service to run as the NT Service\DotnetAgentSvc virtual account instead of SYSTEM.
-USE_VIRTUAL_SERVICE_ACCOUNT=0 INSECURE_YAML_FILE Restrict edits to the Contrast_security.yaml file of non-elevated users.
-INSECURE_YAML_FILE=0 INSTALL_UPGRADE_SERVICE Set to 0 to not install the agent upgrade service.
-Default value is 1.
-INSTALL_UPGRADE_SERVICE=1
+USE_VIRTUAL_SERVICE_ACCOUNT=0